ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 3. `chmod 700 ~/.ssh`
 4. `chmod 600 ~/.ssh/authorized_keys`

+## SSH Proxies

+local port forwarding: the target host 192.168.0.100 is running a service on port 8888, and you want that service available on the localhost port 7777

+`ssh -L 7777:localhost:8888 user@192.168.0.100`

+remote port forwarding: you are running a service on localhost port 9999, and you want that service available on the target host 192.168.0.100 port 12340

+`ssh -R 12340:localhost:9999 user@192.168.0.100`

+Local proxy through remote host: You want to route network traffic through a remote host target.host, so you create a local socks proxy on port 12001 and configure the SOCKS5 settings to localhost:1080

+`ssh -C2qTnN -D 1080 user@target.host`

 ## Chisel reverse socks proxy

 Useful for pivoting, opens a socks proxy from the target to your attack box, basically so the attack box has a proxy to the target's network.